Cartiea88/Cartiea88.github.io/index.md

 ---

-Here, you'll find a showcase of my journey through the world of cybersecurity, including hands-on projects, professional experiences, certifications, and blog-style posts sharing my thoughts and learning experiences.
+Here, you'll find a showcase of my journey through the world of cybersecurity, including hands-on projects, professional experiences, & certifications.

 ---